 Excellent variety of exercises, discussion and training delivery.
-3 hours passed really quickly
+3 hours passed really quickly.
 Very informative and lots of good resource signposting.
-I will
+I will be printing the policies out for my office file!
 Serious subject made informative and interesting.

-Great

-presentation mixture of
+Great presentation mixture of knowledge shared and practical activities.

-knowledge

-shared and

-practical activities

-Once again, so knowledgea ble SPB is Great course, very informative.
-I feel more
+Once again, so knowledgeable SPB is lucky to have your experience!

+Great course, very informative.
+I feel more confident in recording.
 Clear, relevant, current and informative.
 Group sharing and activities great for challenging and developing practice.